-Orthopedic Massage focuses on problems with client’s musculoskeletal system.
+Orthopedic Massage focuses on problems with the client’s musculoskeletal system.
 A therapist will release tight muscles, help to stretch shortened muscles and tendons and decompress joints.
 The goal is to normalize the soft tissues of the body, both to traet specific conditions and to keep clients generally healthy and fit.

 Geriatric massage, sometimes referred to as elderly massage, is tailored to meet the needs of the elderly population.
 This form of massage therapy can be used in elderly care programs to decrease symptoms of some diseases commonly found in that population.
 Let’s look at the benefits of massage therapy on the elderly population.

 Elderly massage uses the same basic strokes used in Swedish massage therapy as its foundation.

 While there are many healthy seniors, many also suffer from a variety of conditions associated with aging.
 Geriatric massage can be used to lessen the effects of these conditions increasing quality of life.

 The benefits of massage therapy include, increasing the circulation of blood and lymphatic fluid, relieving stress, improving sleep quality, lowering blood pressure, and calming anxiety.